StructDiffusion: Language-Guided Creation of Physically-Valid Structures using Unseen Objects: Conclusions

 \section{Conclusions}

-We described \structdiffusion{}, an approach for creating physically-valid structures using multimodal transformers and diffusion models. \structdiffusion{} operates on point cloud images of previously-unseen objects, and can create structures for a range of language instructions.
+We introduced \structdiffusion{}, an approach for creating physically-valid structures using multimodal transformers and diffusion models. \structdiffusion{} operates on point cloud images of previously-unseen objects, and can create structures for a range of language instructions.

-Specifically, we compared to a number of baselines, including the previous state of the art~\cite{liu2022structformer} and to a conditional variational autoencoder.
+Specifically, we compared to a wide variety of strong baselines, including the previous state of the art~\cite{liu2022structformer} and to a conditional variational autoencoder.
 End-to-end policies do not perform as well, because they cannot refine placement poses that are \textit{nearly} correct.
-Using diffusion models for sampling and a trained discriminator to refine object poses significantly improves performance.
+Using diffusion models for generating diverse samples and a trained discriminator to filter object goal poses significantly improves performance.

 In this work, we did not look at optimally planning.
 In the future, we could look at combining this approach with task and motion planning for unknown objects, as in~\cite{curtis2022long}.
-In addition, in the future, we could apply our work to a wider range of structures.
+Additional experiments presented in Appendix~\ref{sec:sentence-model} showed that our model could easily be combined with a pretrained language model to deal with more natural sentences; therefore, we also hope to apply our work to a far wider range of structures and more complex language commands.